-Eryn Eddy: And now back to our conversation with Liz Curtis Higgs, as I ask Liz to help us process the shame that comes with the mistakes we make.
+Eryn Eddy: Now back to our conversation with Liz.
+Before the break Liz shared some pieces of her story and some of the big mistakes she made in her past.
+But then she met Jesus and her life began to change and that's where we pick up on this conversation as I ask Liz to help us process the shame that comes with the mistakes that we make.
 Shame that can sometimes feel overwhelming.
 This is God Hears Her.
 I...I resonate so much with your story.
 And I know we joked a little bit in the beginning about throwing eggs and putting forks in yards but I...in...in my past, you know, I...I grew up as a Christian and then I got married and then I went through a divorce and then after my divorce I went through a time of just rebellion and seeking attention in bars and guys and dating.
 And it was all to fill voids.
 All to fill things in my life because I wanted to badly to be seen and loved and accepted.
 And I had a moment where I felt like the Lord just was like...He hit me upside the head in a good way and was like I love you.
 It was, like, a love smack of, like, reality.
 I woke up one day and I...I chose to make different decisions and start, you know, aligning myself with different relationships and it was more of a slow fade out of rebellious living.
 But one thing I struggled with in that season was the shame that the enemy wants to press on us and the shame that he wants us...to keep us in.
 And it has been a continual...